Jerry Cantrell: Reunion and new albums (2005–present)

 Although never officially disbanding, Alice in Chains was plagued by extended inactivity from 1996 onwards due to Staley's substance abuse, which resulted in his death in 2002.
 The band reformed in 2005 when drummer Sean Kinney had the idea to reunite the surviving members to perform a benefit concert for the victims of the tsunami disaster that struck South Asia in 2004.
 On February 18, 2005, Cantrell, Mike Inez and Sean Kinney reunited to perform for the first time in 10 years as Alice in Chains at the K-Rock Tsunami Continued Care Relief Concert in Seattle.
-The band featured Damageplan vocalist Pat Lachman, as well as other special guests including Maynard James Keenan of Tool, Wes Scantlin from Puddle of Mudd and Ann Wilson of Heart.
+The band featured Damageplan singer Pat Lachman, as well as other special guests including Maynard James Keenan of Tool, Wes Scantlin from Puddle of Mudd and Ann Wilson of Heart.
 A few months after that concert, the band called their former manager Susan Silver and Cantrell's manager Bill Siddons and said they wanted to tour as Alice in Chains again.

 On March 10, 2006, Cantrell, Inez and Kinney performed at VH1's Decades Rock Live! concert, honoring fellow Seattle musicians Ann and Nancy Wilson of Heart.
-They played "Would?" with vocalist Phil Anselmo of Pantera and Down and bass player Duff McKagan of Guns N' Roses and Velvet Revolver, then they played "Rooster" with Ann Wilson and Comes with the Fall vocalist William DuVall.
+They played "Would?" with singer Phil Anselmo of Pantera and Down and bass player Duff McKagan of Guns N' Roses and Velvet Revolver, then they played "Rooster" with Ann Wilson and Comes with the Fall singer William DuVall.
 The band followed the concert with a short United States club tour, several festival dates in Europe, and a brief tour in Japan.
 To coincide with the band's reunion, Sony Music released the long-delayed third Alice in Chains compilation, The Essential Alice in Chains, a double album that includes 28 songs.

 Between 2006 and 2007, Cantrell played in a number of concerts with Alice in Chains featuring guest lead singers such as Ann Wilson, Mark Lanegan, James Hetfield, Phil Anselmo, Billy Corgan, Scott Weiland Sebastian Bach, and William DuVall.

 Cantrell explained the band's reunion saying, "We want to celebrate what we did and the memory of our friend.
 We have played with some [singers] who can actually bring it and add their own thing to it without being a Layne clone.
 We're not interested in stepping on [Staley's] rich legacy.
 It's a tough thing to go through.
 Do you take the Led Zeppelin approach and never play again, because the guy was that important?
 That's the approach we've taken for a lot of years.
 Or, do you give it a shot, try something?
 We're willing to take a chance on it.
 It's completely a reunion because the three of us who're left are back together.
 But it's not about separating and forgetting — it's about remembering and moving on."